-- Commission such hydrographic surveys as necessary to inform dredging requirements to maintain the main navigation channel downstream of the railway bridge; berthing fairways; and maintained berthing areas; - Exercise their powers to operate a regular programme of maintenance dredging to maintain the main navigation channel; berthing fairways; and maintained berthing areas; - Recognise the need for maintenance dredging (at their cost) within the private marinas; - Provide Harbour users with up to date, timely and accurate information; - Ensure all maintenance dredging within Harbour limits is either conducted under LHC's Statutory powers to dredge (current position) or is the subject of a valid Marine Licence granted by the Marine Management Organisation; - Ensure that all dredged material is disposed of at an authorised disposal site and is the subject of a valid Marine Licence granted by the Marine Management Organisation; - Generally support proposals to improve facilities and increase trade through capital dredging. - Maintain and develop the Maintenance Dredging Protocol for sustainable dredging in the Harbour.
+- Commission such hydrographic surveys as necessary to inform dredging requirements to maintain the main navigation channel downstream of the railway bridge; berthing fairways; and maintained berthing areas; - Exercise their powers to operate a regular programme of maintenance dredging to maintain the main navigation channel; berthing fairways; and maintained berthing areas; - Recognise the need for maintenance dredging (at their cost) within the private marinas; - Provide Harbour users with up to date, timely and accurate information; - Ensure all maintenance dredging within Harbour limits is either conducted under LHC's Statutory powers to dredge (current position) or is the subject of a valid Marine Licence granted by the Marine Management Organisation; - Ensure that all dredged material is disposed of at an authorised disposal site and is the subject of a valid Marine Licence granted by the Marine Management Organisation; - Maintain and develop the Maintenance Dredging Protocol for sustainable dredging in the Harbour.
 Subject to environmental assessment and consents, identify opportunities to beneficially use sediment from dredging operations locally (also see LHC Environmental Policy).